atyryshkina/algorithm-performance-analysis/README.md

 ## Maximum Memory use Prediction

 Galaxy Main began collecting memory use data in 2018.
 Because of this, we do not have as large of a dataset for memory usage of jobs as we do runtimes.
-We will focus on a subset of the most popular jobs for our predictive models.
+Therefore, we will focus on a subset of the most popular jobs for our predictive models.
 We use a cross validation of 5 on the data with the following results.

 |tool|number of jobs in dataset|r2 score (mean)|accuracy: 1 std. dev.|accuracy: 2 std. dev.|accuracy: 3 std. dev.|
 |---|---|---|---|---|---|